thiswillbeyourgithub/HapaxPredator/README.md

 * **So far, this has been tested between version 2.1.35 and 2.1.49.**

 ### Know issues :
 * Not really sure all the text preprocessing happens correctly as the final one is a catch all anyway.
-Someone with experience in text encodings is welcome as I'm note sure there's not some accentuated words that are not recognized but I don't really want to embed UNICODE into my code.
+Someone with experience in text encodings is welcome as I'm not sure there's not some accentuated words that are not recognized but I don't really want to embed UNICODE into my code.
 Help appreciated.

 ### TODO :
 * better separation of words from cards using content from my own AMiMA repository.